Coperfectly Hopfian Groups and Shape Fibrator's Properties: Shape Fibrator's Properties of Direct Products of Hopfian Manifolds

-Then $M^3 \times S$ is aspherical as a product of aspherical manifolds, hence homotopically determined by $\pi_1$ and Hopfian.

-$\pi_1(M^3)$ is a hyper-Hopfian group \cite[Theorem~7.2]{D.3-man}.
-In addition, it is known that $M^3$ has a finitely generated, Hopfian, solvable fundamental group, hence perfectly-Hopfian by Theorem \ref{prop1}.
-Since $\pi_1(M^3)$ is normally incommensurable with $\pi_1(S)$ by Theorem \ref{sol}, the proof of \cite[Lemma~5.1]{Daverman-Im-Kim} shows that $\pi_1(M^3\times S)$ is also hyper-Hopfian.
+It is known that $\pi_1(M^3)$ is a finitely generated Hopfian solvable group, and is a hyper-Hopfian group by \cite[Theorem~7.2]{D.3-man}, hence coperfectly Hopfian by Theorem \ref{prop1}.
+Since $\pi_1(M^3)$ is normally incommensurable with $\pi_1(S)$ by Theorem \ref{fg}, the proof of \cite[Lemma~5.1]{Daverman-Im-Kim} shows that $\pi_1(M^3\times S)$ is also hyper-Hopfian.
 Hence, $M^3 \times S$ is a codimension-2 fibrator by \cite[Theorem~5.4]{D.HG}.